shashaankbabu/devcamper/README.md

 # DevCamper Backend API Specifications

-Create the backend for a bootcamp directory website.
+Created the backend for a bootcamp directory website.

 ### Bootcamps
 - List all bootcamps in the database